violetballard/disrupter/rules/core/main.md

 Giving Orders is automatically Successful.

 CO orders to NCOs with Code Words are executed immediately (See [Rule 10](#rule10)).
 New CO to NCO orders are executed starting the next turn.
-All NCO orders to squads occur immediately.
+All NCO orders to Squads occur immediately.

 Officers can attempt to Rally Teams within Close Range (See [Rule5](#rule5)) with a Successful Instinct Check (See [Rule 6](#rule6) and [Rule 7](#rule7)).
 Rallying troops brings Routed Teams (See [Rule 8](#rule8) and [Panic][panic]) under the Command of the Rallying Officer.

 *[streamline] Rally Checks are automatically Successful.
-If you aren't tracking Stress and making Panic Checks, you will never need to Rally Teams.*
+And, ff you aren't tracking Stress and making Panic Checks, you will never even need to Rally Teams.*

 [mode]: /game_modes/main.md